sigma-andex/purescript-typescript-importer/docs/enums.md

 **Advantages**
 - Represents typescript enums pretty accurately and thus gives us the same type guarantees as the ts version.
-- Works well with union types
+- Works well with union types.

 **Disadvantages**
-- Feels a bit clumsy/boilerplatey compared to the lax approach
+- Feels a bit clumsy/boilerplatey compared to the lax approach.
-- Some (background) machinery is necessary to make this work respectively user-friendly
+- Some (background) machinery is necessary to make this work and user-friendly.
+- Exhaustive pattern matching is possible but needs some work-arounds.

 ## Lax approach